haren2312/kubernetes-course/_exercises/10-kustomize/02-bases_overlays.md

 1. **Folder Structure**: Set up a folder for your application named `nginx-app`.
 Inside this folder, create two subfolders: `base` and `overlays`.
 2. **Move Files**: Move your Kubernetes resource files (e.g., deployment, service configurations) into the `base` folder.

-3. **Customize Base**: Modify the base configuration to remove any namespaces so that these resources are not tied to a specific context.
+3. **Kustomize Base**: Modify the base configuration to remove any namespaces so that these resources are not tied to a specific context.

 4. **Create Overlays**: